 The Pastoral and Inclusion Lead and Headteacher are notified whenever a child's attendance and punctuality causes concern.
 Attendance rates are reported annually to the governors and to all parents.
-Measures are in place encourage children to attend regularly and punctually and the school is aware of its right to take legal action against parents who do not ensure good attendance and punctuality.
+Measures are in place to encourage children to attend regularly and punctually and the school is aware county procedures against parents who do not ensure good attendance and punctuality.

-The school follows the Gloucestershire LA procedures "Children Who May Be Missing/Lost From Education".
+The school follows the Gloucestershire LA procedures "Children missing education and missing pupils Jan 2017".
 Where children on roll at a school are absent without explanation, and the school has made the usual enquiries they should refer the case to the LA Entitlement and Inclusion Team in the usual way.
 If the allocated worker cannot locate the child/family the school will be advised so that they can take the child off roll (normally after 4 weeks).